dhruv9045/dksfunnytext/README.md

 ## Help Maintenance

-I've been maintaining quite many repos these days and burning out slowly.
-If you could help me cheer up, buying me a cup of coffee will make my life really happy and get much energy out of it.
+Maintaining open-source repositories can be challenging, and your support can make a significant difference.
+If you find this package helpful and would like to show your appreciation, consider buying me a cup of coffee.
+Your support will help me stay motivated and continue improving this package.
 <br>
 <a href="https://www.buymeacoffee.com/dksdev" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>